If You’re In A Car Accident, Don’t Panic: Make sure everyone is safe, and then make sure to avoid these 10 common mistakes.

 Don’t settle fast for less

-So, while the offer may seem fair now, it might not be enough to cover the full cost of your recovery later.
+So, while they offer may seem fair now, it might not be enough to cover the full cost of your recovery later.

-Say a year and a half after the accident, it turns out that you need surgery.
+Say a year and a half after the accident; it turns out that you need surgery.
 You’ll be out of work for weeks.
 Will the money the insurer is offering cover those damages?
 And what if you’re never able to return to your old job in the same capacity?
-Will that quick settlement be enough?
+Will that quick settlement is enough?

 Working with an attorney can also increase the size of your settlement.
-In fact, clients who let attorneys handle their car accident claims receive 3.5x MORE than someone who tries to file a claim on their own.
-When you let us file your claim, we will fight to get you everything your claim deserves.
+Clients who let attorneys handle their car accident claims receive 3.5x MORE than someone who tries to file a claim on their own.
+When you allow us to file your claim, we will fight to get you everything your claim deserves.

 Don’t settle for less!
 Call today for your free consultation with New Jersey’s experienced car crash attorneys.